simeononsecurity/simeononsecurity.ch/content/red-team-course/privileged-persistence-and-process-migration/index.en.md

 4. What do you do right after the callback arrives?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Privileged Persistence Is Risky

+A service or migrated process gains durability through trusted operating-system behavior, which also gives defenders strong service, token, and process telemetry.
+Older service abuse ignored rollback, while current lab work records the original configuration before testing.
+A signed benign service and a documented process move demonstrate the evidence safely. **Restore the service and terminate the test process before leaving the VM.**

+______

 ## Common Mistakes